hussainakram/Neophyte-TMS/README.md

 Getting Started
 ---------------

-First make sure you have [RVM](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-on-ubuntu-14-04-using-rvm) intstalled on your machine and the specified version of Ruby.
+First make sure you have [RVM](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-on-ubuntu-14-04-using-rvm) and [PostgreSQL](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-14-04) intstalled on your machine and the specified version of Ruby.

 **Now to Clone run**
 ```